robertwatts/presentations/scaling-with-purpose.md

 ![right, fit](http://img.memecdn.com/give-a-fuck-o-meter-cup-version_o_1919793.jpg)

 Unfortunately the more you scale the more likely you are to encounter Developer Disconnect from a small number of people.

+^ It only take a small number of people
+Disconnect is contagious

 ---